reclaimingmytime/schedule/README.md

 In the desired directory, type or paste the following: `git clone https://github.com/reclaimingmytime/schedule.git`

 This will place the script in the sub-folder `schedule`.
+If you want the script in a custom directory, add the directory name after the URL.
+A `.` clones the repository in the current directory: `git clone https://github.com/reclaimingmytime/schedule.git .`

 ## Updating